secsh, ssh

 Specifies the real host name to log into.
 This can be used to specify nicknames or abbreviations for hosts.
 Arguments to HostName accept the tokens described in the TOKENS section.
 Numeric IP addresses are also permitted (both on the command line and in HostName specifications).
 The default is the name given on the command line.

-Specifies that secsh should only use the authentication identity and certificate files explicitly configured in the secsh_config files or passed on the secsh command-line, even if secsh-agent offers more identities.
+Specifies that secsh should only use the configured authentication identity and certificate files (either the default files, or those explicitly configured in the ssh_config files or passed on the secsh command-line), even if secsh-agent or a PKCS11Provider or SecurityKeyProvider offers more identities.
 The argument to this keyword must be yes or no (the default).
 This option is intended for situations where secsh-agent offers many different identities.

 Specifies the UNIX-domain socket used to communicate with the authentication agent.